Dr Pierre-Louis Vezina

-Pierre-Louis is Senior Lecturer in Economics affiliated with the Departments of Political Economy and International Development.
+Pierre-Louis is a Reader in Economics affiliated with the Department of Political Economy.

 Previously, he was a lecturer at the University of Birmingham and Postdoctoral Research Fellow at the University of Oxford.
 His research interests include using natural experiments and novel datasets to get a better grasp of policy issues in trade, development, and migration.

 He holds a PhD in International Economics from the Graduate Institute in Geneva and has been a consultant for the World Bank.
 He is also Assistant Editor for the European Economic Review and VoxEU.org.